A politics degree can open doors to a range of careers, including political work, social and political research, journalism, PR and marketing

 - political communication, advocacy and campaigning

-You may also choose more vocational postgraduate courses that qualify you to work in careers such as accountancy, journalism, law, management and teaching.
+Alternatively, you could choose a more vocational course or training to help you move into careers such as accountancy, journalism, law, management and teaching.

 What do politics graduates do?